 License fees and other income include franchise revenues from independently owned model agencies that use the Wilhelmina trademark and various services provided by the Company.
-License fees decreased by 9.1% for the year ended December 31, 2022, when compared to the year ended December 31, 2021, primarily due to the timing of income from licensing agreements.
+License fees were unchanged for the year ended December 31, 2023, when compared to the year ended December 31, 2022.